PennBBL/antslongct/README.md

 ## Notes
 1. For details on how ANTsLongCT was utilized for the ExtraLong project (all longitudinal T1w data in the BBL), see [this wiki](https://github.com/PennBBL/ExtraLong/wiki).
 2. Future directions: Set home directory in Dockerfile.
+Get volumes of subcortical labels (will require tinkering with [ANTsPriors](https://github.com/PennBBL/antspriors)).